gabrifgaraujo/gabrifgaraujo/README.md

 ## 💼 About Me

-- 🧑‍💻 Full‑stack developer with a strong frontend focus and hands‑on experience with modern technologies
+- 🧑‍💻 Full-stack developer with a strong frontend focus and hands-on experience with modern technologies
 - 🚀 Creator of an introductory React course
 - 🎯 Driven to build efficient, intuitive solutions and adhere to best development practices
 - 🌍 Seeking international opportunities and technical challenges that broaden my expertise